-The Alberta government is investing heavily in efforts to reduce the negative climate impacts that are caused by manufacturing, processing, and disposing of oil and gas-dependent products.
+The government is investing heavily in efforts, such as small business grants for Alberta, to reduce the negative climate impacts that are caused by manufacturing, processing, and disposing of oil and gas-dependent products.
 To combat these climate implications, the Alberta government implemented the Emissions Reduction Alberta (ERA) program.

 “With record profits, this is the moment for the oil and gas sector to invest in the sustainable future that will be good for business, good for communities and good for our future.”Justin Trudeau, Prime Minister of Canada

-The ERA program has committed another $50 million in government funding support for the Circular Economy Challenge.
+The Emissions Reduction Alberta (ERA) program has committed another $50 million in government funding support for the Circular Economy Challenge.
 The purpose of this initiative is to stimulate new advanced technologies that will offer innovative means for lowering emissions outputs in the Alberta economy.

 “Our investments help innovators develop and demonstrate GHG-reducing technologies.
 These technologies will lower costs, improve competitiveness and accelerate Alberta’s transformation to a low carbon economy”Emissions Reduction Alberta (ERA)